Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 ===============
 For visualizing your data use RQT

-Go into your catkin WORKSPACE and into src and clone rqt
+Go into your catkin WORKSPACE and into SRC and clone RQT
 ::
     git clone https://github.com/Roboy/roboy_rqt_plugins.git